pyrsmk/quark/README.md

-quark 1.2.5
+quark 1.3.0
 ===========

-Quark is a small javascript library that aims let you build your own framework almost from scratch.
-It brings a different syntax approach than the other frameworks like the jQuery's, that seemed to me a lot more intuitive.
+quark is a small javascript library that aims let you compose your own framework.
+It brings a different syntax approach than the other frameworks, like jQuery, that is a lot more intuitive and real-developer-friendly.

 Basics
 ------

-Getting nodes is assumed by `$()`, which returns one and only one node, and `$$()` which returns a list of nodes.
-These nodes are wrapped by quark to expose several methods (like in the starter pack, see below).
+Getting nodes is handled by `$()`, which returns one and only one node, and `$$()` which returns a list of nodes.
+These nodes are wrapped by quark to expose several methods (like in the starter pack with `css()`, `height()`, `addClass()`, etc..., please see below).
+By default, the `this` keyword inside a method handled by quark points out to a node already wrapped by quark.
+The example below show that functionnality.

 The node list returned by `$$()` is shipped with an `each` method :